j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 bash mqtt_monitor.sh
 ```

 This script polls the API for new messages and displays them in a clear format, automatically refreshing when new messages arrive.
+It automatically uses the API key stored in the `.env` file for authentication.

 The default display shows the last 10 messages with a 1-second refresh interval, but you can customize these settings with arguments: